I SUBSTANCE NOT FORM

 It is now more often than not just one part of a more sophisticated multichannel approach to the international market.
 This increases the complexity of the regulatory environment in which franchising operates and raises greater challenges for lawyers practising in the field.

 1 Mark Abell is a partner at Bird & Bird LLP.

-2 See C Wormald and M Abell, ‘Introduction – Alternative strategic techniques for the board agenda’, in C Wormald (ed.), Alternative Corporate Re-engineering (The European Lawyer Ltd., 2011), p.
+2 See C Wormald and M Abell, 'Introduction: Alternative strategic techniques for the board agenda', in C Wormald (ed.), Alternative Corporate Re-engineering (The European Lawyer Reference, 2011), p.
 9.

-3 E Hachemi Aliouche and Udo Schlentrich, 2005.
-‘Does Franchising Create Value?
-An Analysis of the Financial Performance of US Public Restaurant Firms.’
-Manchester, NH: Southern New Hampshire University Working Paper Series, 2005-02, cited in Wormald and Abell, ‘Introduction – Alternative strategic techniques for the board agenda’, Ibid., p.
+3 E Hachemi Aliouche and Udo Schlentrich, 'Does Franchising Create Value?
+An Analysis of the Financial Performance of US Public Restaurant Firms', Southern New Hampshire University Working Paper Series, 2005-02 (Manchester, NH, 2005), cited in Wormald and Abell, 'Introduction: Alternative strategic techniques for the board agenda', ibid., p.
 9.

 4 Jie Zhang, Paul W Farris, John W Irvin, Tarun Kushwaha, Thomas J Steenburgh and Barton A Weitz, 'Crafting Integrated Multichannel Retailing Strategies', Working Paper 09-125 (Harvard Business School, 2009).